-The best place for viewing in person or to photograph the birds is directly east of their property at the North Fort Myers Church of the Nazarene, 6781 Bayshore Road.
-That is across the street from the new Eagles Landing/Publix Plaza, appropriately named for all of the eagle activity in the area.
+The best place for viewing in person or to photograph the birds is directly east of their property at the North Fort Myers Church of the Nazarene, at 6781 Bayshore Road.
+That is across the street from the new Eagles Landing/Publix Plaza, appropriately named for all of the eagle activity that is in the area.

 “At this time of year it is very seldom that someone is not here looking at the eagles,” said Garner.
 “I think the better time is the morning, and I often talk to people to discuss best viewing times.”

 He said is a big fan of the birds, and watches the cam.
 “It is very fascinating to me; seldom do you get to see them in the wild.”